openspending/fiscal-data-package/spec/index.md

     //   `classificationType` for greater expressiveness.
     // * "activity": names a specific programme or project under
     //   which the money is spent
-    // * "fact": an attribute such as an ID or reference number
-    //   attached to a transaction
     // * "location": the geographical location where money is spent
     // * "other": not one of the above "dimensionType": "classification",